 Your natural hair becomes frizzy due to your hair being dry and/or damaged, but to help you prevent this disastrous mess from ruining your good hair day, try one or all four ways to prevent frizziness and maintain healthy, moisturized hair:

-- Stop daily use of leave-in conditioner.
 We know it says “leave-in” but you’re not supposed to use it as a daily moisturizer.
 Leave-in conditioner is packed with protein, which is good for your hair since 90% of it is keratin, but if you use leave-in conditioner daily this can cause your hair to become dry and brittle and ultimately cause breakage.
 Switch out your leave-in for a curling cream instead; this will help re-moisturize your hair without drying it out or weakening it.

-- Wash your hair with a moisturizing shampoo.
 Moisture should always be the foundation of your hair care regimen no matter your hair type or texture, and that includes the first step, cleansing.
 Removing product build-up, excess oil and dirt from your hair is vital to maintaining its healthy, natural state, but we often choose shampoos that strip our hair too much.
 Shampoos with too many ingredients or chemicals can strip your hair of its essential oils and dry it out, leaving it prone for frizz.
 Choosing a shampoo with core moisturizing ingredients such as coconut oil and honey can help add moisture to your hair while cleansing.

-- Sleep in satin.
 No, we’re not talking about your pajamas.
 If you’re laying your head down every night without wrapping it in a satin scarf or sleeping on a satin pillowcase, you’re stripping your hair of moisture.
 It is important to protect your hair and keep moisture locked in around the clock, even when you’re sleeping.

 Stop letting the forecast block your shine, frizz can be defeated.
 Incorporate these tips into your daily routine to help return moisture to your hair, repair any damage and maintain its overall health.